 - Some nursing mothers may need other lactation accommodations, depending on their individual needs and workplace.
-These may include: - If you travel for work: arrangements for time and space to express milk while away from your normal workspace, including longer layovers in airports or utilizing airports with lactation spaces, when possible.
-(You can download apps like Moms Pump Here to find pumping locations.) - If you have a medical complication related to breastfeeding, such as mastitis: time off from work for treatment and recovery, or some other reasonable accommodation that addresses your impairment. - o If you are not able to express enough milk using a breast pump: permission to have a caregiver bring the baby to your workplace for feedings. - O If your work involves exposure to smoke, heavy metals, radiation, or other toxins that could affect your breast milk4: accommodations your doctor may recommend to reduce your exposure, such as use of protective gear (gloves, protective clothing, or respirators), job restructuring, or temporary reassignment to a different position that is available. - o If you cannot perform your normal duties safely while breastfeeding, like for example a police officer whose restrictive and heavy bulletproof vest would decrease her milk supply and put her at risk of infection: a temporary transfer to an alternative (light duty) assignment or job restructuring.
+These may include: - o If you travel for work: arrangements for time and space to express milk while away from your normal workspace, including longer layovers in airports or utilizing airports with lactation spaces, when possible.
+(You can download apps like Moms Pump Here to find pumping locations.) - If you have a medical complication related to breastfeeding, such as mastitis: time off from work for treatment and recovery, or some other reasonable accommodation that addresses your impairment. - o If you are not able to express enough milk using a breast pump: permission to have a caregiver bring the baby to your workplace for feedings. - If your work involves exposure to smoke, heavy metals, radiation, or other toxins that could affect your breast milk4: accommodations your doctor may recommend to reduce your exposure, such as use of protective gear (gloves, protective clothing, or respirators), job restructuring, or temporary reassignment to a different position that is available. - o If you cannot perform your normal duties safely while breastfeeding, like for example a police officer whose restrictive and heavy bulletproof vest would decrease her milk supply and put her at risk of infection: a temporary transfer to an alternative (light duty) assignment or job restructuring.

-Understanding Your Legal Protections: Under the Virginia Pregnant Workers Fairness Act,5 which applies to employers with 5 or more employees, you have a right to a reasonable accommodations for known limitations related to pregnancy, childbirth, or related medical conditions, including lactation.
+Understanding Your Legal Protections: Under a Louisiana law, 5 which applies to employers with more than 25 employees, you have a right to reasonable accommodations for pregnancy, childbirth, or other related medical conditions, including lactation.
+For example, you may request breaks and a private space, other than a bathroom, for expressing breast milk.
 Your employer does not have to provide accommodations that would create an undue hardship, meaning it would impose significant difficulty or expense on the business.
-Federal law may also provide a right to accommodation.6 exempt from the Break Time Law if they can prove that providing break time and space would be an undue hardship because it would cause significant difficulty or expense for their business.
+Federal law may also provide protections.6